Fire and rescue services

 All Australians are at risk, regardless of occupation, ethnic or religious background, location or length of stay.

 Always be alert.
-Avoid posting your photos and geographical locations on social media while in Yemen.
+Avoid posting your photos and geographic locations on social media while in Yemen.
 Vary your routines and make sure patterns in your behaviour and movement aren't obvious to anyone watching.

 Terrorism is a threat worldwide.